Maurice Gibb: Vocals

 On average, Maurice sang lead on one or two songs for each album and he was the lead vocalist on some Bee Gees tracks including "On Time", "Lay It on Me", "Closer Than Close", and his last song "Man in the Middle".
 His first composition is "All by Myself" recorded in 1966 but not released until 1970 on Inception/Nostalgia.
 On the Bee Gees' live performances of "Nights on Broadway", Maurice sang falsetto rather than Barry who originally sang falsetto on the studio recording.
-He also showcases his singing career on his unreleased LP The Loner.
+He also showcases his vocal talent on his unreleased LP The Loner.

 His comic personality shone on stage during Bee Gees concerts when the brothers would perform an acoustic medley.
 Many times, Maurice would mock Robin while he was singing or pretend he was bored during the song "Holiday" (Maurice did not sing on the original record), among other things.

 Songwriting

 As a songwriter, Gibb contributed primarily to melody, with his brothers writing the lyrics that they would sing on the finished song (for the most part).
 It is difficult to identify his contributions because the songs were so shaped to the singer, but his brothers' continued writing collaboration with him on solo projects shows how much they relied on him.
 He was sometimes known as "the quiet one" for his less obvious contributions to the group, but privately he was a good teller of stories, who immensely enjoyed talking with fans.
 His reputation as a mild-mannered, stabilising influence with two very ambitious brothers continued through his life.